OFFIS-mosaik/mosaik/docs/tutorials/demo1.rst

 We can use this factory object to create model instances within the respective simulator.
 In your scenario, such an instance is represented as an :class:`Entity`.
 The model factory presents the available models as if they were classes within the factory's namespace.
-So this how we can create one instance of our example model and one database instance:
+So this is how we can create one instance of our example model and one database instance:

 .. literalinclude:: code/demo_1.py